eshwes01/FoodQuiz/README.md

   Easy, simple and user oriented design was created as well as the use of easy navigable buttons.

-## Colour Scheme
+## 4. Colour Scheme
   Light colour scheme and cool tone has applied throughout the page.

-## Fonts
+## 5. Typography / Fonts

-Google font "Josefin Sans" used as developer think it matches with the themes of the quiz .
+Google font "Josefin Sans" has used as developer think it matches with the themes of the quiz .
+Use consistent fonts across the whole design

  ## 4. Wireframes